 “Blues Revue", one of the world's most widely read Blues magazines says, “Jones really hits his stride on the Albert King pastiche, Long Distance Love, demonstrating a mastery of the fine points of King's style”.

 L. A. Jones' recordings also showcase his formidable talent as a songwriter, arranger and producer.
 They made history in September of 2000 when they laid down one of the World's first Blues multimedia DVD recordings in Surround Sound , in a state of the art recording facility.
 Titled, "Birthday Suit" it features L.A.
 Jones riffing in style with some of the best musicians (Magic Dave Therault, Rick Reed, and Benny Yee) in the world.
 It has some new originals, acoustic numbers, electric songs, interviews and behind the scenes footage.

 In addition L.A.
 Jones has also lent his talents as a sideman to other recording projects including Jesse Austin's “ Steel Trap ”, which reached number 5 on the national Blues Charts and “The Blues and Nothin' Else” with the great Joe Houston.
 That recording was voted Number ONE Blues Album of the Year by The L.A.
 Jazz Times.
 L.A.
-Jones is also the featured guitarist on vocalist Adrianna Marie and the Deep Blue Three's cd aptly title "Spellcaster".
+Jones is also the featured guitarist and co-leader with vocalist Adrianna Marie on their aptly titled "Spellcaster".

 Another release, "L.ittle A.lbert - Tribute to Albert King " is an excellent example of L.A.
 Jones' ability to channel the late great Albert King that is truly uncanny.

 To date L.A.
 Jones has performed in every state in the Continental USA, has toured Japan and also has toured extensively in Europe for the past 15 years, equally comfortable headlining festivals, in the recording studio or in intimate club settings.